 How to Care for Philodendron Melanochrysum Plants

-Philodendron melanochrysum need care like and other philodendron plant.
+Philodendron melanochrysum needs plant care like any other philodendron plant.

 They require a moderate amount of light and need to be watered regularly.
 If you notice the leaves wilting or drooping, it may be time to water your philodendron plant more frequently.